Checklist

 Official tax receipt from an educational institution (Form T2202A) & other receipts over $100.
 You can also carry forward unused amounts from previous years.

-Tips: Did you know unused current credits can be transfered to a spouse or parents?
+Tips: Did you know unused current credits can be transferred to a spouse or parents?

 Canada Training Credit